caohch-1/caohch-1.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "**POBO: Safe and Optimal Resource Management for Cloud Microservices**" was accepted by IFIP Performance'23!
+Our paper entitled "**POBO: Safe and Optimal Resource Management for Cloud Microservices**" has benn accepted by IFIP Performance'23!